 Genghis Khan, founder and leader of the Mongol empire, is thought to have fathered at least 1000, and possibly as many as 2000 children with his numerous wives.
-There have been several dozen documented cases of women giving birth to more than 20 children, most of which occurred widespread before the availability of contraceptives, otherwise known as birth control methods.
+There have been several dozen documented cases of women giving birth to more than 20 children, most of which occurred before the widespread availability of contraceptives, otherwise known as birth control methods.
 Using contraceptives allows us to plan our fertility in ways that were not possible for most of human history.
 Today, most people in the United States have a wide variety of contraceptive methods to choose from, and most females in this country use one or more of these methods during their lifetimes.
 In other areas of the world, contraception is not as widespread.
 In this part of the course, we will be investigating human reproduction.
 First, we will cover the structures, hormones and cycles that are important for reproduction.
 We will address the processes through which the gametes, sperm and egg cells, develop and fuse to form new individuals.
 We will also consider pregnancy, childbirth, and the development of humans from a single cell through birth.
 Finally, we will consider some of the contraceptive choices available to prevent pregnancy, and some ethical issues associated with reproduction, sex and gender.
-5.1 Human Reproductive Anatomy Human Reproductive Anatomy
+Understanding the growth and development of a new individual from a single cell is crucial to understanding cancer, a disease in which growth and division of cells in an individual becomes uncontrolled.
+Unfortunately, most of us have had a personal experience with cancer.
+In this module, we will explore the molecular and environmental causes of cancer, and compare the behavior of cancerous cells to that of normal cells.
+We will also examine genetic testing for cancer and consider the limits of such testing.
+We will also discuss cancer treatments, as well as how to lower the risk of developing cancer.
+4.1 Human Reproductive Anatomy Human Reproductive Anatomy